What is PTSD?

-PTSD is characterized by a variety of cognitive, behavioral and physiological symptoms related to: re-experiencing the event, avoiding reminders of it, and physiological hyperarousal (such as insomnia or irritability).
-It is estimated to affect up to 10% of people at some stage of their lives, but prevalence rates in people who have suffered a traumatic event may be close to 100%.
+PTSD is characterized by a variety of cognitive, behavioral, and physiological symptoms related to re-experiencing the event, avoiding reminders of it, and physiological hyperarousal, such as insomnia or irritability.
+It is estimated that PTSD affects up to 10% of people at some stage of their lives; however, prevalence rates in people who have suffered a traumatic event may be close to 100%.

-Cognitive behavioral therapy (CBT) has been used for the treatment of PTSD for many years.
-It aims to improve a person’s functioning by changing their patterns of behaviors, thoughts and feelings.
-It is based on the premise that improvements in one domain lead to benefits in the others.
+CBT is based on the premise that improvements in one domain can lead to benefits in the others.
 For example, changing detrimental thoughts to be more helpful can help to improve a person’s mood and lead to healthier behaviors.
-It is usually administered over 12-16 sessions to an individual or a group.
+To this end, CBT is usually administered over 12-16 sessions to an individual or a group.

 CBT for PTSD

-Some techniques employed by therapists when administering CBT:
+Some techniques employed by therapists when administering CBT include:

-- Modifying cognitive distortions (e.g. overgeneralizing bad situations or having negative expectations) and develop more balanced, beneficial ways of thinking.
+- Modifying cognitive distortions (e.g., overgeneralizing bad situations or having negative expectations) and supporting the development of more balanced and beneficial ways of thinking.

 - Exposing patients to reminders of the trauma, in a controlled manner, to enable them to confront, rather than avoid, their distress.

-These methods are intended to help the person gain a more objective understanding of their traumatic experience, return their sense of control and self-confidence, and improve their ability to cope and reduce avoidance behaviors.
+These methods are intended to help the patient with PTSD gain a more objective understanding of their traumatic experience, return their sense of control and self-confidence, and improve their ability to cope and reduce avoidance behaviors.

 Benefits of CBT

 The beneficial effects of CBT are generally attributed to modifying the detrimental cognitive distortions experienced by sufferers of PTSD.
-Response to CBT has also been associated with physiological, functional neuroimaging, and electroencephalographic changes, including:
+The response to CBT has also been associated with physiological, functional neuroimaging, and electroencephalographic changes, including: